Nick Cannon Blasts ViacomCBS After He Is Fired, Demands Apology For ‘Back Door Bullying’

 Cannon took to his Facebook page to tell his side of the story.
 In a lengthy statement titled “Truth and Reconciliation,” which can be seen here, The Masked Singer host alleged that he attempted to reach out to Viacom owner Shari Redstone to have “a conversation of reconciliation” and to apologize for saying anything pained her or her community, but instead was met with “dead silence.”

 Cannon alleged that Viacom is not interested in a conversation of growth and that they are using him as an example.
-The longtime TV star added that he is “deeply saddened” in a moment so close to reconciliation that the powers-that-be “misused” an important moment of reconciliation.
+The longtime TV star added that he is “deeply saddened” that the powers-that-be “misused” an important moment of reconciliation.

 “Instead the moment was stolen and highjacked to make an example of an outspoken Black man.”